OneKeePass/desktop/docs/FAQ.md

 OneKeePass does not do any automatic synchronization at this time.
 As the password database is a single file, you can use any of the cloud storage service for the synchronization between devices and also for the backup

-***OneKeePass does not check whether the database file has been changed outside or not before saving.
-Because of this the file may be overwritten.
-This will be fixed in the next version***

 <br>